ESP32 Thing Hookup Guide

 - Touch-controller interface

 These peripherals are available (if, also, still in their infancy) in the IoT Development Framework for the ESP32.
-If your application requires Bluetooth, analog input, or any of the features above, consider giving the ESP-IDF a try!
+If your application requires analog input, RTC, or any of the features above, consider giving the ESP-IDF a try!

 Bill of Materials